Natzzzz/natzzzz.github.io/about.md

 ---
 layout: page
-title: About me
+title: $~ whoami
 ---

-Hey, my name's Nathan and i'm mainly into malwares & CTFs sometimes.
-I'll try to post things on this website when i find something interesting, or just some of my writeups.
+Hey, my name's Nathan and i'm mainly into malwares & sometimes CTFs.
+I'll try to post on this website when i find something interesting, or just some of my writeups.
+Enjoy !